-Delegated Print User Story "As a Delegate , I can print for other users (delegators) and entities, so that costs are charged to individual dele- gators, delegator groups and shared accounts."
+Delegated Print Delegated Print User Story "As a Delegate, I can print for other users (delegators) and entities, so that costs are charged to individual delegators delegator groups and shared accounts."
 "As a Print Job Creator, I can act as Delegate for another entity, so that costs are charged to a shared account."

-Delegated Print "As a Job Ticket Creator, I can create a Personal Print, and act as Delegate and Delegator at the same time."
+"As a Job Ticket Creator, I can create a Personal Print, and act as Delegate and Delegator at the same time."
 "As a Job Ticket Operator, I can release or cancel the Job Ticket."
-"As an Operator , I can cancel a pending Print Job in CUPS."
-Preconditions • Delegated Print is enabled . • Delegated Print with PaperCut [154] is disabled . • Job is printed as Job Ticket , or in Non-secure or Authenticated (Hold or Direct) Print Mode.
-Process 1.
-Delegate creates Delegated Print Job.
-2. Delegate prints the job.
-Scenario 1 Non-secure Print Given the Delegate printed to a non-secure Proxy Printer, Then: • The job is send to the printer.
+"As an Operator, I can cancel a pending Print Job in CUPS."
+Preconditions Delegated Print is enabled.
+Delegated Print with PaperCut [164] is disabled.
+Job is printed as Job Ticket, or in Non-secure or Authenticated (Hold or Direct) Print Mode.
+Process Delegate creates Delegated Print Job.
+Delegate prints the job.
+Given the Delegate printed to a non-secure Proxy Printer, Then: The job is send to the printer.
 Print-out document for Delegate is created.
-SavaPage Account Transactions are created and linked. • Transactions are for personal delegators, delegator groups, and shared accounts involved.
-Printing costs are pro-rata divided over the Account Transactions. • Transactions are displayed as Printer Usage with the pro-rata amount. • Transactions Summary with cost data is displayed with the Print-out document. • The actual print status from "Pending", "Processing" ("Held", "Stopped") to end state "Completed", "Can celed" or "Aborted" is displayed in the Print-out document and each transaction involved.
-Scenario 2 Non-secure Print Canceled or Aborted Given the Delegate printed to a non-secure Proxy Printer, And the print job is canceled or aborted by an Operate in CUPS, Then : • Print status "Canceled" or "Aborted" is displayed in the Print-out document and each transaction involved. • A Reverse button is available for the Print-out document in the Admin Web App for administrators with Edit permission for Accounts to reverse print counters and cost transactions as created in "Scenario 1".
+SavaPage Account Transactions are created and linked.
+Transactions are for personal delegators, delegator groups, and shared accounts involved.
+Printing costs are pro-rata divided over the Account Transactions.
+Transactions are displayed as Printer Usage with the pro-rata amount.
+Transactions Summary with cost data is displayed with the Print-out document.
+The actual print status from "Pending", "Processing" ("Held", "Stopped") to end state "Completed", "Canceled" or "Aborted" is displayed in the Print-out document and each transaction involved.
+Scenario 2 Non-secure Print Canceled or Aborted Given the Delegate printed to a non-secure Proxy Printer, And the print job is canceled or aborted by an Operator in CUPS, Then: Print status "Canceled" or "Aborted" is displayed in the Print-out document and each transaction involved.
+A Reverse button is available for the Print-out document in the Admin Web App for administrators with Editor permission for Accounts to reverse print counters and cost transactions as created in "Scenario 1".
 Scenario 3 Authenticated Print Release.
-Given the Delegate printed to a Hold or Direct Mode Proxy Printer, And released the job by NFC Authentication Then : • The Print-out document is created as in "Scenario 1".
+Given the Delegate printed to a Hold or Direct Mode Proxy Printer, And released the job by NFC Authentication, Then The Print-out document is created as in "Scenario 1".
 Scenario 4 Job Ticket Released.
-Given the Delegate printed a Job Ticket, And the ticket is released by a Job Ticket Operator, Then: • The Print-out document is created as in "Scenario 1", using Job Ticket Cost as printing cost.
+Given the Delegate printed a Job Ticket, And the ticket is released by a Job Ticket Operator, Then: The Print-out document is created as in "Scenario 1", using Job Ticket Cost as printing cost.
 Scenario 5 Job Ticket Canceled.
-Given the Delegate printed a Job Ticket, And the ticket is canceled by the Delegate or an Operator (in SavaPag or CUPS), Then : • The Job Ticket is just removed.
-References Section 3.5.4, "Delegated Print" [46]. • Section 4.9.2, "Proxy Print Authentication" [124]. • Section 3.5.9, "Job Ticket Print" [56].
+Given the Delegate printed a Job Ticket, And the ticket is canceled by the Delegate or an Operator (in SavaPage of CUPS), Then: The Job Ticket is just removed.
+References Section 3.5.4, "Delegated Print" [50].
+Section 4.9.2, "Proxy Print Authentication" [132].

+Delegated Print • Section 3.5.9, "Job Ticket Print" [61].